briancavalier/creed/README.md

 ### .ap :: Promise e (a &rarr; b) &rarr; Promise e a &rarr; Promise e b

 [Fantasy-land Apply](https://github.com/fantasyland/fantasy-land#apply).
 Apply a promised function to a promised value.
-Returns anew promise for the result.
+Returns a new promise for the result.

 ```js
 import { resolve } from 'creed';